 The heuristic must somehow specify how to select a label for each eligible node u.
-The labels are predetermined if variable selection is fixed, because in this case, the label at a node u is a function of the labels on the other nodes along the path P[u].
-As an example, Fig. 1 shows how the worst-bound heuristic may proceed when variable selection is not only fixed, but branching is layered (i.e., each node on level j receives label $x_j$ ).
+If a path-based variable selection rule is determined in advance, the labels are likewise predetermined, because the label at a node u is a function of the labels on the other nodes along the path P[u].
+As an example, Fig. 1 shows how the worst-bound heuristic may proceed when the variable selection rule is not only path-based but depth-based (i.e., each node on level j receives label $x_j$ for some indexing of the variables).